visforvali/ws297y/by-week/week1.md

 - How this course will be organized and what will be expected from you in each class and each week
 - A general sense of the relationship between "minor" genres of writing and social justice movements
-- A little about philosophical writing
+- A little about philosophical fiction
-- How to read, think, and write about "The Ones Who Walk Away from Omelas"

 Important Dates: